ENGL 1102 - Wheeler (Floyd) - Fall 2025

 Research Project

-For this assignment, you will complete a research project on a topic related to either of the reading units this semester.
-(Sample topics are listed below.)
+For this assignment, you will complete a research project on a topic related to our readings this semester.
+Topic choices are listed below.
 The research project counts as 20% of your course grade.
-The assignment will be based on your fiction readings.

 Sources: You will be required to cite a minimum of four critical articles, secondary sources, that support your thesis.
+At least three of the four should be directly related to the primary source(s).
 These articles must come from academic journals from GALILEO and e-books or physical books available through the GHC library.
 Instruction in using Galileo will come later in the semester.
 Online sources found only through GALILEO and through the GHC library will be accepted.
 Make sure you read the actual article and not a synopsis or review of it.
 In addition, please ensure the articles you are reading are analysis-based, not plot summary.
 The quotes you use should be commenting on the story, not quoting from it.
-Also, you will be expected to support your points with specific examples from the text of the story, which is the primary source.
-You are required to print a copy of each secondary source, highlight each quote used, sort them into the order that they appear in the paper, and placd them in the research paper notebook to be turned in with the final draft.
+Also, you will be expected to support your points with specific examples from the text of the work(s), which is the primary source.
+You are required to print a copy of each secondary source used, highlight each quote used, sort them into the order that they appear in the paper, and place them in the research paper notebook to be turned in with the final draft.
+Quotes from the primary sources do not have to be copied and turned in.
+The notebook should be no more than an inch thick and should have rings in the center and pockets in the front and back.

 Text: Your paper should be between 1500-1700 words (5-7 pages), typed (10-12 point Times New Roman font with one inch margins) and double-spaced with a cover sheet and Works Cited page and in MLA format.
 Papers shorter than four pages or longer than eight pages will not receive a passing grade.